 Ask your healthcare provider or pharmacist if it is safe to use OTC eye drops if you take other medications or have other medical conditions.
-This is especially true for people who suffer heart disease, high blood pressure, glaucoma, a thyroid disorder, or an eye infection or eye injury.
+This is especially true for people who suffer from heart disease, high blood pressure, glaucoma, thyroid disorder, or eye infection or eye injury.

 Symptom relief: When shopping for eye care products to relieve redness, read the advertisement and label to determine that the product actually is formulated to remove redness.
 Some eye drops are for lubrication only.
 (Eye drops formulated for dry eyes help support and restore your eye’s lipid layer by replenishing moisture to your eyes.)
 Some eye drops are formulated to get the redness out but are not designed to alleviate dryness.
 And finally, some eye drops do both.

 Duration: Read the directions carefully.
 Some eye drops are to be cautiously used for limited periods, while others can be used for an unlimited duration of time.
 In fact, drops formulated for red eyes may stop working or make the problem worse with prolonged use.
 The manufacturer should explain this thoroughly in the packaging.
 If you have any doubts about how long you should use a particular product in your eyes, consult your physician.